-It is inevitable that at some point during your time as a homeowner, that you will need to repair or replace something on your home.
-The most common and significant home repairs often include repairs to the foundation, electrical systems and wiring, roof, water heater, pipes, septic systems, heating and cooling units, etc. In most of these cases, replacement is often the ideal solution, but this can be hindered by the right to repair clauses that exist in many homeowner’s policies.
+It is inevitable that at some point during your time as a homeowner, you will need to repair or replace something in your home.
+The most common and significant home repairs often include repairs to the foundation, electrical systems, and wiring, roof, water heater, pipes, septic systems, heating and cooling units, etc. In most of these cases, replacement is often the ideal solution, but this can be hindered by the right-to-repair clauses that exist in many homeowners’ policies.

-When you experience damage to your home or property and then turn in a claim to your insurance company, don’t be surprised if the insurance company elects to exercise the right to repair clause.
+When you experience damage to your home or property and then turn in a claim to your insurance company, don’t be surprised if the insurance company elects to exercise the right-to-repair clause.
 This clause is often missed or misunderstood by homeowners when they review their initial policy.
 However, this clause is critical to understand as it means that the insurance company can elect to repair the problem instead of offering a replacement.
 When this occurs, it likely means that the insurance company will require the use of their contractors to come in and do the work.
-And, this can also mean that repairs may be incomplete, take an exorbitant amount of time, or not be performed to industry standard.
+This can also mean that repairs may be incomplete, take an exorbitant amount of time, or not be performed to industry standards.

 Know what your homeowner’s insurance policy includes